Turtle Conservation at RBG

 Turtles have enough natural predators to deal with — when reporting information about turtles through social media, please do so discretely with a direct message to RBG.

 What to report:

-Nesting turtle: nesting-in-progress is an urgent report.
+- Nesting turtle: nesting-in-progress is an urgent report.
 If the turtle appears to be digging with its hind feet or looks perched with its rear end planted in the dirt, it is likely nesting.
-GIVE THE TURTLE PLENTY OF SPACE, DO NOT APPROACH IT.
+Give the turtles plenty of space and do not approach it.

 - Who: your name and contact information.

 - What: the species if known, number of turtles and what they are doing.
 Photos are helpful to identify and locate turtles, but only take photos if you can do so safely and without crowding (and thereby harassing) the turtle.